hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 ## week 9 key take aways ([link]())

+This week I created a bar chart that shows the squared error for each data point, which represents how far each prediction is from the true value.

+Points with smaller squared errors (close to zero) indicate that the model predicted those data points accurately.
+The Mean Squared Error (MSE) summarizes this overall by taking the average of all squared errors — so a lower overall MSE means the model performs better on average.

 * covering linear regression on the MPG dataset and seeing how MSE (mean squared error) is reduced